Yudai Shigeoka

-Yudai Shigeoka (重岡優大, Shigeoka Yudai) is a former Japanese professional boxer who has held the World Boxing Council (WBC) mini-flyweight title from 2023 to 2024.
+Yudai Shigeoka (重岡優大, Shigeoka Yudai) is a Japanese former professional boxer who held the World Boxing Council (WBC) mini-flyweight title from 2023 to 2024.
 As of November 2023, he is ranked as the world's best active mini-flyweight by BoxRec.

 Early life

 Yudai is the older brother of fellow boxer and also a world champion Ginjiro Shigeoka.

 Amateur career

 While attending the Kaishin High School, Shigeoka won four national titles as a pinweight.
 In 2018, Shigeoka won the All Japan Boxing Championship as a light flyweight, and reached the finals of the World University Championships in Russia, once again as a light flyweight.
 Shigeoka intended to compete in the 2020 Olympic Games while attending the Takushoku University, but decided to drop out of university and become a professional after the junior flyweight division was expunged from the Games.
 Shigeoka was given his professional boxing license on August 1, 2019.
 He finished his amateur career with a record of 82–10, with 20 victories coming by way of stoppage.